scheuerell-lab/lab-meeting/2021/09-22/readme.md

 * Please complete your required training ASAP; ask Mark if you have Q's

     - Note that defensive driving is relatively long and requires some additional info from Verna via CRU HQ

+* Andrea & Nicole will likely be looking for help during the next few weeks getting oriented to SAFS, courses, etc

 # Post-docs